user1689/file-sharing/README.md

       - add cache eg: redis reducing response time when user accessing, CDN is also a good choice
       - scaling db, use consistent hash for store download code indexing
   - for test
-    - write test using lib eg: Jest
+    - write a component test

 # Snapshot
 ![alt text](./img/file-sharing-snapshot.png)